 Local Development with DDEV

-The add-on documents a default SOLR_BASE_IMAGE (e.g., solr:9.8).
+The addon documents a default SOLR_BASE_IMAGE (e.g., solr:9.8).
 The Version Matrix recommends Solr 9.10.1 for TYPO3 13.4/14.x.
-For parity with production: e.g., ddev dotenv set .ddev/.env.solr --solr-base-image="solr:9.10.1" and recreate the Solr service (see ddev-typo3-solr README).
+For parity with production: e.g., ddev dotenv set .ddev/.env.solr --solr-base-image="solr:9.10.1" and rebuild the Solr service (see the ddev-typo3-solr README).

 Configure cores in .ddev/typo3-solr/config.yaml: